 Primary Narrative Summary

-- Liquid Church – 2015-Present – IT Director and Website Coordinator.
+- Liquid Church – 2015-Present – IT Director, Website Coordinator, Software Developer.

 - Calvary Community Church – 2009-2015 – Elder and then pastoral leadership.

 - Cairn University – 2008 – 2013 – Systems Administrator for Technology Services.

 - Independent Web Developer – 1999-Present – Clients have included DeBaun Art, Mountainview Enterprises, First Baptist Church of Westerlo, Faith’s Hats, Haycock Camping Ministries, and so on.

 From 1998 to 2003 I worked as a farmhand for a local farmer (Mrs. May; Westerlo, NY) whenever she needed me.
 The work mainly revolved around stacking (and unstacking) bales of hay but also occasionally included working with sheep or mucking out a pen.